ELY3M/elys-switch-guide.github.io/docs/user_guide/rcm.md

 	- Installing game cartridge dumps without "dirtying" sysNAND, allowing sysNAND to be used online without ban risk.
 	- Allowing users on patched Switches using Caffeine to update their emuNAND to latest and use it online, keeping sysNAND at a lower vulnerable version.

+	#### Cons of using emuNAND over sysNAND CFW:

+	- games saves between sysNAND and emuNAND will not be same and you need to sync saves somehow and it is difficult or risky process.

 &nbsp;

 #### [Continue to Partitioning SD (emuMMC) <i class="fa fa-arrow-circle-right fa-lg"></i>](emummc/partitioning_sd.md)